Classical and quantum chaos in bean- and peanut-shaped billiards: Classical analysis

-In Fig. (\ref{fig4}(b) \& \ref{fig4}(d)), for the bean-shaped and peanut-shaped billiards, we find both regular and chaotic trajectories.
+\cref{fig4}(b \& d) show both regular and chaotic trajectories in the bean- and peanut-shaped billiards, respectively.
 By selecting the appropriate ICs, we can identify subregions within these boundaries where trajectories are constrained to specific areas, resulting in periodic or quasi-periodic trajectories.
-Any other ICs outside these subregions cause trajectories to become non-periodic, filling the space erratically.
+In the bean-shaped billiard, the yellow and green trajectories correspond to period-two oscillations.
+In contrast, the yellow, green and red trajectories in the peanut-shaped billiard, though appear periodic, exhibit slow diverging motion.
+The red, cyan, and orange trajectories in the bean-shaped billiard, along with the orange and cyan ones in the peanut-shaped billiard, represent quasi-periodic motion trapped in those subregions within the mixed phase space.
+Any other ICs (shown in blue and magenta) outside these subregions cause trajectories to become non-periodic, filling the space erratically, reflecting chaotic behaviour in both the mixed-curvature billiards.
 These results stem from the hyperbolic and ergodic features of chaotic billiards.
 Unlike regular billiards, single particle dynamics does not produce any caustics here.

-Now, let us consider multiple ICs simultaneously.
-Here, we are considering two sets of ICs\cite{bruce1984caustics, hungerbuhler2020inverse}: firstly, we are considering all the particles at different $y$ positions moving parallel to each other and secondly; we fix the $(x, y)$ position and vary the momentum.
-As an advantage, this approach yields an envelope of converging trajectories post each reflections from a concave boundary.
-These trajectories, before diverging, form a denser, high-intensity geometric pattern\cite{BERRY1980257, gutzwiller2014chaos}.
-In contrast, multiple reflections are involved in producing a caustic using a single IC.